Author: Pim Dickson

 If you have a heat supply to your polytunnel or greenhouse you might consider sowing onion seeds.
 They will need that extra protection but by giving them an extended growing season the end result will be worth it.

 These crops need a long growing season so get sowing now.
 With so much variety and choice growing these fruits has never been so popular.
-The seeds can be grown in modules pots or trays to the depth of 6mm on a windowsill.
+The seeds can be grown in modules, pots and trays to a depth of 6mm on a windowsill.
 Although germination can be slow once their true leaves have been revealed it’s important to pot them up.
-Keep them warm lit and well-watered.
+Keep them warm, lit and well-watered.

 Indoor plants